Quality matters when hiring for a big project. Call a Best Pick now!

 - Prune all plants and bushes away from your siding, so there is ample air circulation in between them and the surface of the home.

 - Avoid aiming your sprinkler system directly at your house, because moisture can increase your chance of mold and mildew growth.

-- When installing siding, ask your installation company what they would recommend to prevent mold growth.
+- When installing siding, ask your installation company what they would recommend for preventing mold growth.
 Prevention is better than treatment.

 Seeing mold on any part of your house, inside or out, is an unfavorable situation because of the added problems it can signify.
 With the right prevention and treatment, homeowners can keep their house clean and attractive.

-This spotlight article was crafted with the help of a Siding Best Pick in Northern Virginia.
+This article was crafted with the help of Preferred Siding, Inc., a Northern Virginia expert in Siding.
 While we strive to provide relevant information to all homeowners, some of the material we publish may not pertain to every area.
 Please contact your local Best Pick companies for any further area-specific advice.